zikriyeurkmezcengiz/ai-agents-for-beginners/README.md

 Do you have suggestions or found spelling or code errors?
 [Raise an issue](https://github.com/microsoft/ai-agents-for-beginners/issues?WT.mc_id=academic-105485-koreyst) or [Create a pull request](https://github.com/microsoft/ai-agents-for-beginners/pulls?WT.mc_id=academic-105485-koreyst)

+If you get stuck or have any questions about bulding AI Agents, join our [Azure AI Community Discord](https://discord.gg/kzRShWzttr).

 ## 📂 Each lesson includes

 - A written lesson located in the README (Videos Coming March 2025)
-- Python code samples supporting Azure AI Foundry (PAID) and Github Model (Free)
+- Python code samples supporting Azure AI Foundry and Github Models (Free)
 - Links to extra resources to continue your learning

 ## 🗃️ Lessons